raymond-w-ko/omegacomplete.vim/README.md

 initial parse.
 When it detects that the timestamp has changed, then it automatically tries to reparse.

+Note that this is a blocking operation, so expect slight freezes when OmegaComplete is parsing tags files.

 ### VIM taglist("^keyword$") Function Replacement and Enhancement
 As a natural result of cached tags, OmegaComplete offers a function to lookup tag information in constant time (cache is implemented as a unordered hash table).